yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/_index.md

 linkTitle: Manage clusters
 description: Get an overview of how to scale your database clusters, configure backups and maintenance windows, and pause or delete clusters in YugabyteDB Managed.
 image: /images/section_icons/architecture/core_functions/universe.png
-headcontent: Scale clusters, configure backups and maintenance windows, and pause or delete clusters.
+headcontent: Scale clusters, configure read replicas, backups, and maintenance, and pause clusters
 menu:
   preview_yugabyte-cloud:
     parent: yugabytedb-managed